frank1rouse/docker-plex-setup/README.md

 5. Update the ubuntu machine to ensure you are using the latest security updates.
 The second command may take a while and may require a reboot. sudo apt-get update sudo apt-get upgrade

+6. Now we need to ensure that we can connect remotely through ssh.

+systemctl ssh.service status

+As of this writing the service was installed and started automatically.
+We therefore need to put credentials into local hosts.

+From local box create a public/private key pair with the command below

+ssh-keygen

+Once this is created you need to find the ip address of the new box and ensure that you can ssh into that box.

+"ip a" will show you the local address of the box.

+run "ssh ubuntu@<local ip address>" to ensure that you can log in with the password created during the install.

+Once you have that running you can copy your key to the remote box with the command.

+"ssh-copy-id ubuntu@192.168.86.33"

+This copies your public key into the remote box authorized_keys file.
+You should now be able to ssh inot the box without a password.

+ssh ubuntu@192.168.86.33

+To simplify things you can create a config file in the .ssh directory and create a shortcut name for the connection

+    Host plex
+    HostName 192.168.86.33
+    User ubuntu

+When connecting through powershell only the ssh-copy-id utility is not there.
+You will have to cut and paste the id_rsa.pub key from that box into the known_hosts file on the remote box.
+The same instructions apply for the creation of the config file.